exasol/public-knowledgebase/Database-Features/ldap-error-can-t-contact-ldap-server-use-force-option-to-create.md

 # LDAP error: Can't contact LDAP server, use FORCE option to create user
 ## Problem

 If you create a user using LDAP, a simple connection check to the LDAP server is performed.
-Basically Exasol tries to connect to the LDAP server with a bogus user and checks that access is denied.
+Exasol tries to connect to the LDAP server with a bogus user and checks that access is denied.
 This check might produce false negatives in complex LDAP setups, so the error message is thrown, although there is no real problem.

 ## Diagnosis